wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/4-display-custom-dialog.md

     ![Screenshot of the Custom Dialog Designer showing the combobox pop-out.](..\media\custom-dialog-designer-combo-box-pop-out.png)

-1. Add a date picker to male users select a hire date.
+1. Add a date picker to make users select a hire date.
 Additionally, add a checkbox to indicate whether the employee requires a company-issued phone.

     ![Screenshot of the Custom Dialog Designer on the Radios and Checkboxes tab.](..\media\custom-dialog-designer-radios-check-boxes.png)